Pinder27/mappinsfe/README.md

 ## Project - Map-Pins
-Map-Pins is a dynamic location-based application that empowers users to mark and save locations of interest on a map, complete with personalized titles and descriptions. it is divided in two repos for frontend and backend backend repo - https://github.com/Pinder27/mappinsbe
+Map-Pins is a dynamic location-based application that empowers users to mark and save locations of interest on a map, complete with personalized titles and descriptions. it is divided in two repos for frontend and backend.

+backend repo - https://github.com/Pinder27/mappinsbe

 ## How To Use -